AlanSmythDeaf/learnisl/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [Python](https://www.python.org) used as the back-end programming language.
+- [Dev Tools](https://developer.chrome.com/docs/devtools) used for see different responsive pages, also edit pages and diagnose problems
+- [W3C](https://validator.w3.org/) used for validating the website coding
+- [Balsamiq](https://balsamiq.com) used for drawing a pre-website wireframes
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.